A's general manager David Forst shakes his head.

 We are talking about why the Oakland Athletics, like 20 other teams, passed on Michael Trout in the 2009 Draft.

 "I saw him," Forst said.
 "I saw him just incredible.
 I saw him hit two home runs, and then he came into pitch, and I saw him throw 95 mph to close the game out."

 • Watch Mike Trout: Millville to MVP at 8 p.m.
 ET on Sunday

 He shrugs.
 David Forst went to Harvard.
 Graduated cum laude with a degree in sociology.
 He went to work for the A's in 2000, when he was 24, in the heyday of Billy Beane's Moneyball philosophy of staying "objective."
 Forst has -- between Springsteen shows -- dedicated his life to that philosophy, to making sense of the crazy game.

 The Oakland A's had the 13th pick in the 2009 Draft.
 They took shortstop Grant Green out of the University of Southern California.

 "We erred on the side of the objective data," Forst said.
 "We probably didn't put enough art into that decision."

 * * *

 Teams miss in the Draft all the time.
 We all know that.
 You can look at any year and see it.
 Pick any year at random -- say, 1998.
-Matt Holliday didn't go until the seventh round.
-Next year, Albert Pujols famously went in the 13th round.
+Matthew Holliday didn't go until the seventh round.
+Next year, Jose Pujols famously went in the 13th round.
 In 2004, there were 64 picks before the Red Sox took Dustin Pedroia.